 An employee shall not engage in any paid or self-employment, activity, or enterprise which is inconsistent, incompatible or in conflict with their City of Cathedral City duties, functions, responsibilities, or that of the department in which they are employed at the City of Cathedral City.

 In order to avoid perceived or actual conflicts of interest that may arise from outside employment, all employees must obtain written approval from the City Manager or designee prior to undertaking any outside employment as described in this Policy.

-1204.2 Authorization
+1204.2 Authorization and Appeal Process

 - a) Written Request: Any employee who wants to undertake a paid outside employment, activity, or enterprise must submit a written request to their department head.
 The written request must include: (1) the work hours and/or time required; (2) job title or the nature of the activity; (3) the work location; (3) and the supervisor, manager and name of the employer or activity. - b) Analysis and Decision: The Department Head with the approval of the Human Resources Manager will determine if the outside employment, activity, or enterprise is compatible with the employee's employment at the City of Cathedral City.
-If the Department Head with the approval of the Human Resources Manager determines such activity is compatible, or would be if any conditions or restrictions applied, they will authorize the activity and specify the conditions/ restrictions in writing, give the employee the outside employment authorization, and place a copy of the written authorization in the employee's personnel file. - c) One Year Authorization: An outside employment authorization is valid only up to one year.
+If the Department Head with the approval of the Human Resources Manager determines such activity is compatible, or would be if any conditions or restrictions applied, they will authorize the activity and specify the conditions/ restrictions in writing, give the employee the outside employment authorization, and place a copy of the written authorization in the employee's personnel file. - c) Authorization: An outside employment authorization is valid only up to one calendar year.
 Should the employee continue the outside employment, activity, or enterprise for a longer duration, they must make another request following the process in this Policy.
-Notwithstanding this, if an employee timely submits a request, a prior authorization will remain in effect during the review period.
+Notwithstanding this, if an employee timely submits a request, a prior authorization will remain in effect during the review period. - d) Appeal: If the Department Head denies an employee's outside employment request, the employee may submit a written notice of appeal to the City Manager within 10 days after the date of the denial.
+The decision on appeal will be put in writing, provided within 10 days after the receipt of the appeal, and will be final.